kemmel-dev/HvA-Assignments/README.md

 # HvA-Programming
-Processing Assignments for HvA's first year Programming course.
+Assignments in Processing for HvA's first year Programming course.